2.1" Rough Deep Green Epidote Crystal Quartz Mineral Specimen Canete Province Peru

 The item pictured is the one you will receive.

-Epidote is a mineral that belongs to the sorosilicate group and is commonly found in metamorphic rocks.
-It has a chemical formula of Ca2(Al, Fe)3(SiO4)3(OH).
-Epidote typically forms elongated prismatic crystals and can vary in color from yellow-green to black.
-It is known for its distinct pistachio-green color and vitreous luster.
-Epidote is often found in association with minerals such as quartz, feldspar, and amphibole.
+Epidote is a mineral belonging to the sorosilicate group, commonly found in metamorphic rocks.
+Its chemical formula is Ca₂(Al, Fe)₃(SiO₄)₃(OH).
+Epidote typically forms elongated prismatic crystals and ranges in color from yellow-green to black, with its distinctive pistachio-green hue being most characteristic.
+It has a vitreous luster and is often found in association with quartz, feldspar, and amphibole.

-Epidote has a hardness of 6 to 7 on the Mohs scale, making it relatively durable.
-It is commonly used as a gemstone and in jewelry making due to its attractive color and luster.
-Epidote is also used in the manufacturing of ceramics and as a minor ore of iron.
+Epidote has a hardness of 6 to 7 on the Mohs scale, making it a relatively durable mineral.
+Its appealing color and vitreous luster make it a popular choice for use as a gemstone and in jewelry making.
+Beyond ornamental purposes, epidote also finds application in the manufacture of ceramics and serves as a minor ore of iron.